larshagencpp/larshagencpp.github.io/_posts/2016-04-23-fast incremental sort.md

 * You want sorted items, but you don't know how many elements you'll need.
 	* This could often happen when you are filtering the resulting sequence, and you don't know how many items will be filtered out.
  * You are streaming the sequence, so even though you want the whole sequence, you want the first elements as quickly as possible.

+We'll see how branch misprediction and other constant factors can make the naive asymptotically optimal version far slower than a practical implementation.

 **Measuring Performance**